Fidelxyz/DXCam-CPP/docs/python/basics.rst

 Usage
 =====

-The interface of the Python module of DXCam_CPP is designed to be **fully compatible** with the original Python DXcam as an alternative.
+The interface of the Python module of DXCam-CPP is designed to be **fully compatible** with the original Python DXcam as an alternative.

 Therefore, you can simply import this module and use it as DXcam: